lucky521/Pig-Hate-Angry-Bird/README.md

 The source code structure:
-[code]
 .
 |- luckybird.py   the main proceture
 |-  game
-     |- __init__.py   modules used by luckybird.py
+&emsp;|- _ init _.py   modules used by luckybird.py
-     |- config.py     configure file, global constant
+&emsp;|- config.py     configure file, global constant
-     |- resources.py    import resources
+&emsp;|- resources.py    import resources
-     |- util.py     util functions
+&emsp;|- util.py     util functions
-     |- player.py   Player class is about the player himself, derived from PhysicalObject
+&emsp;|- player.py   Player class is about the player himself, derived from PhysicalObject
-     |- angrybird.py    AngryBird class is about the enemy, derived from PhysicalObject
+&emsp;|- angrybird.py    AngryBird class is about the enemy, derived from PhysicalObject
-     |- egg.py      Egg class is about the score, derived from PhysicalObject
+&emsp;|- egg.py      Egg class is about the score, derived from PhysicalObject
-     |- physicalobject.py   Base class, moving things
+&emsp;|- physicalobject.py   Base class, moving things
-     |- load.py   instantiate and load all objects
+&emsp;|- load.py   instantiate and load all objects
-[/code]